 Marzipan is very versatile and underused because most people don't know the many ways to use it.
 Made by blending blanched almonds and confectioners sugar with a little water or syrup.
-This delicious sweet paste is candy on its own but also used as an ingredient in many different desserts.
+This delicious sweet paste is candy on its own but is also used as an ingredient in many different desserts.
 It has been made in the Middle East, Europe, and Mediterranean regions such as Italy, Spain for centuries

-I really enjoy marzipan and it's because I've been around it since a kid.
+I really enjoy it because I've been around it since a kid.
 My mom and god-mom made it in buckets.
 She would make small cute fruits with them and sells them as candy during Christmas.

 The candy fruits would be simple elegant little tasty bites.
 Apples, mango, pineapple, banana, grapes.
 In fact, she would make us kids, roll out small balls of almond paste for the grapes.